 The automotive service business can be brutal on a floor.
 As the heavy impacts and harsh chemicals of the mechanic shop will quickly destroy an exposed concrete floor, facility managers must decide whether to coat it or cover it.

-Argelith tile is available in thicknesses of one-half inch, three-quarters inch, or five-eighths inch to protect your concrete slab.
+Protect your concrete slab with Argelith tile, available in thicknesses of one-half inch, three-quarters inch, or five-eighths inch.
 Ceramic tile never wears out; a quality installation is likely to outlast every piece of equipment installed on it.
 Fully vitrified tile is extremely hard and dense, so it resists breaking even under intense pressure and sharp impacts.
 In the unlikely event a tile does break, a qualified contractor can remove and replace the damaged tile without affecting the rest of the floor.

-The most obvious stress automotive flooring must endure is vehicular traffic.
-Whether you are flooring a service shop, car wash, or auto body shop, choose a floor that has the thickness to sustain heavy rolling loads and the abrasion resistance to prevent visible wear.
+Obviously, your shop floor has to hold up under vehicular traffic.
+Whether you have a service shop, car wash, or auto body shop, choose a floor that has the thickness to sustain heavy rolling loads and the abrasion resistance to prevent visible wear.
 Visible scratches, gouges, or worn paths in an auto shop floor are more than unsightly – they are weak spots in the floor covering where it is less resistant to water or chemical penetration.

 A service shop or car wash floor is routinely exposed to harsh and hazardous chemicals.
 Oil, brake fluid, and caustic degreasers can all react with flooring materials on a molecular level.
 These chemical reactions can create weak and dusty concrete; peeling and popping coatings; and stains that seep all the way down to the slab.